paulroho/ngcli.github.io/content/index.md

 3. **ng-scaffold-js** - To create required files in javascript.
 4. **ng-dependencies-install** - Install list of dependencies inside bower.json and welcome.json.

 Above hooks are bundled with angcli, whereas you can also add your own hooks which are just npm modules.
-You can read more about hooks inside <placeholder&gt; hooks section.
+You can read more about hooks inside <placeholder> hooks section.

 ### generate